pepers/SYSC3303-Project/Iteration4/src/README.txt

 					- coming from Client? or Server?
 	- 3. Duplicate a packet.
 		- 1. RRQ
-			- how long of a delay between duplicated packets?
+			- how long of a delay between duplicated packets?					- coming from Client? or Server?
-				- which RRQ (1st, 2nd, 3rd, etc.)
-					- coming from Client? or Server?
 		- 2. WRQ
-			- how long of a delay between duplicated packets?
+			- how long of a delay between duplicated packets?					- coming from Client? or Server?
-				- which WRQ (1st, 2nd, 3rd, etc.)
-					- coming from Client? or Server?
 		- 3. DATA
 			- how long of a delay between duplicated packets?
 				- which DATA (1st, 2nd, 3rd, etc.)